 From this list of pros and cons we can see that provided you have a great teacher and that students start with a similar level of knowledge and ability, classroom teaching is a good way of making sure that people understand the theory and “buy-in” to the principles presented.
 However, since online learning courses don’t depend on everyone having the same ability they can be really useful in bringing people up to the same level, for example before a classroom course.
 Online courses are also useful for refresher training, as they are easy to schedule and access.
 Knowledge can be tested effectively by both classroom and online courses, but that knowledge needs to be reinforced in the workplace and provided it can be done safely and recorded, checking competence is best done on-the-job.
 Online learning is automatically recorded by the learning management system, so where the same online learning management system can also be used to schedule, test and record classroom attendance and on-the-job training, the administration will be a lot easier.

 Here are some examples of how you might blend these approaches to get the best results from your health and safety training:

 On-the-job – at induction Jim is walked around the workplace and shown some simple handling tasks he can do, and told which tasks he shouldn’t do until he has more experience.
-During the first week his supervisor keeps an eye on him, and reminds him when he needs to use equipment.
-After a couple of weeks Jim goes to a ½ day structured classroom course which explains the principles of muscles and levers and good handling technique, including team lifts.
+During the first week, his supervisor keeps an eye on him and reminds him when he needs to use the equipment.
+After a couple of weeks, Jim goes to a ½ day structured classroom course which explains the principles of muscles and levers and good handling technique, including team lifts.
 After the course, Jim’s supervisor assesses him on the job for team lifting.
 After six months, Jim’s supervisor suggests he sits an e-learning course.
-This provides a refresher of what he learnt before, and also teaches him about manual handling risk assessment.
+This provides a refresher of what he learned before and also teaches him about manual handling risk assessment.
 On successful completion, Jim has an on-the-job discussion with his manager and makes some suggestions for improvements to the workspace that will make handling tasks easier.